Internal Revenue Code Part I: Provisions

-As currently worded (in mid-2006), subsections (a) through (d) actually list the tax rate schedules for the year 1993.
-Based in part on the provisions of subsections (f) and (i), the tax rate schedules for 1994 and subsequent years (reflecting, among other things, tax rate changes and cost of living adjustments) are promulgated by the Internal Revenue Service.
-In other words, the official tax rate schedules for years 1994 and thereafter are not found in the text of section 1 itself.
+Subsections (a) through (d) actually list the tax rate schedules for the year 1993.
+Subsection (f) directs the Internal Revenue Service to adjust these baseline figures for inflation and release updated brackets for each subsequent taxable year.
+Based in part on the provisions of subsections (f) and (i), the tax rate schedules for 1994 and subsequent years (reflecting, among other things, tax rate changes and cost of living adjustments) are therefore promulgated by the IRS.
+In other words, the official tax rate schedules for years 1994 and thereafter are no longer found in the text of section 1 itself.
+Tax rates are, to a degree, indexed to inflation to prevent lower-income earners from being pushed into higher tax brackets over time.